yuanqing/sketch-move-layers/README.md

 ### Space Layers in Group

-- Space out layers within groups (that match a given name or regular expression) left, right, up or down by a given number of pixels
+- Space out layers within groups matching a given name or regular expression left, right, up or down by a given number of pixels

 ## Installation